spawnfest/tgate/README.md

 User registers in the system and creates a project.

 After the project created it's owner can add new abonents to it.
-The abonent will start with `pending` status and must confirm it's identity in telegram bot by enterind confirmation code that owner will see when the abonent added to the project.
+The abonent will start with `pending` status and must confirm it's identity in telegram bot by entering confirmation code that owner will see when the abonent added to the project.

 Abonents with `pending` status can't receive codes in telegram bot.